asdf-community/asdf-odo/README.md

 ```

 ## How do I reinstall an already installed version of odo?
-Because of the way `asdf` works (by enforcing exact versions), if you installed odo from a development branch and wish to update it, you need to reinstall that specific version.
+Because of the way `asdf` works (by enforcing exact versions), if you installed odo from a development branch (or a nightly release) and wish to update it, you need to reinstall that specific version.
 To reinstall an already installed version of odo, first [uninstall it](README.md#how-do-i-uninstall-a-given-version-of-odo), and then [install it](README.md#install) again.

 `latest` is a special version number that `asdf` dynamically resolves to the latest known version at the time of execution.
 So running `asdf install odo latest` might install a newer version of `odo`, if a newer version is available at the time the command is executed.